traefik/traefik/docs/content/observability/logs.md

 ## OpenTelemetry

-To enable the OpenTelemetry Logger for access logs:
+To enable the OpenTelemetry Logger for logs:

 ```yaml tab="File (YAML)"
 log: